linuxcaffe/taskwiki-two/README.md

 To set your own locations or wiki filetypes, edit the initial variables in the script .

-The defaults are ~/.task/wiki/project/my_project_name.wiki
+The defaults are ~/.task/wiki/attribute/name.attribute.wiki

-and templates in ~/.vim/template/template.project.wiki
+and templates in ~/.vim/template/template.attribute.wiki

+and the "attribute" is presumed to be "project" unless otherwise specified.

 ### Recommendations
 - vim-template